-You should only ask for a 301 redirect, and tell them that you want to move a website content to a new domain.
+You should only ask for a 301 redirect, and tell them that you want to move website content to a new domain.
 They will do the job, and you will save your site from mistakes and errors.

-To do that, login to your Google Webmaster Tools, select your old domain and click the settings icon, then choose “Change of address” as the next screenshot.
+To do that, log in to your Google Webmaster Tools, select your old domain and click the settings icon, then choose “Change of address” as the next screenshot.

-When your request is submitted, you won’t lose traffic like many people say.
+When your request is submitted, you won’t lose traffic as many people say.
 Google will still send visits from the old website’s indexed pages, and they will be replaced with the new ones in the next days.